 Player Safety Resources

 USQ takes player safety very seriously, and because quidditch is a full-contact sport, safety must always be at the forefront of our minds.
 Concussions, in particular, are a constant concern in all sports that involve tackling.
-Please note that the youth version of our sport is no charging version of our sport.
+Please note that the youth version of our sport has adjusted physical contact, with no charging and little to no tackling (depending on the age level and preferences of the participants).

 A concussion is a type of brain injury that changes the way your brain functions regularly, generally caused by a bump or blow to the head.
 A concussion can also be caused by a fall or blow to the body that results in the head and brain quickly moving back and forth.